“The school depends not on man, or any set of men. God planted it, and we are but gardeners to take care of it.” –George H. Brimhall

 - Personal reflections

-- The contest is open to all full-time BYU undergraduate and graduate students enrolled Fall Semester 2020.
+- The contest is open to all full-time BYU undergraduate and graduate students enrolled in Fall Semester 2022.

 - Essays should be approximately 750 words.